niccokunzmann/qvm-expose-port/README.md

 Please see if you can contribute and what is important to you.
 You can use the [issue tracker][issues] to get into contact.

+As this script can become a package, please see the [guidelines for contributing packages](https://www.qubes-os.org/doc/package-contributions/) to help with this.
+If you like to contribute code, sign your commits.

 Related Work
 ------------